Overall Population

 Source: Ministry of Manpower

-These figures are from the Population in Brief 2024 publication, which provides key updates and trends on Singapore’s population.
+These figures are from the Population in Brief 2025 publication, which provides key updates and trends on Singapore’s population.

-[1] Singapore residents comprise citizens and PRs.
+[1] Singapore residents comprise SCs and PRs.

 [2] The basic count and profile of the population are based on a person’s place of usual residence i.e. de jure concept.
 Therefore, citizens or PRs who have a registered foreign address or have been overseas continuously for 12 months or more prior to the reference date (i.e. June each year) are not counted as part of our citizen and PR population.